ragibson/Steganography/README.md

 	# Number of least signifcant bits to use when hiding or recovering data
 	# Default is 2
 	num_lsb = 2

+	# How much to compress image when saving as .png
+	# 1 gives best speed, 9 gives best compression
+	# Default is 1
+	compression = 1

 ### Analyzing
 Before hiding data in an image, it can useful to see how much data can be hidden.